Cat Weight Loss Guide

 If you notice any vomiting, diarrhea, or other signs of digestive upset, slow down the transition process and consult your veterinarian.

-Gradually add the new diet over a minimum of a one to two-week period.
-Start by substituting one-quarter of the diet for two to three days, then increase to one-half of the total volume of food for another two to four days, then three-quarters of new food for a final three to five days before completely switching to the new diet.
+Gradually add the new diet over a minimum of one to two weeks.
+Start by substituting one-quarter of the new diet for two to three days, then increase to one-half of the total volume of food for another two to four days, then three-quarters of the new food for a final three to five days before completely switching to the new diet.

-It is vital that you closely monitor and record calories when starting a weight reduction program and closely monitor.
-If your cat does not eat for 48 hours, see a veterinarian.
+It is vital that you closely monitor and record calories when starting a weight reduction program.
+If your cat resists the new food, try warming it slightly or mixing in a small amount of tuna water or low-sodium broth to increase palatability.
+If your cat does not eat for 48 consecutive hours, see a veterinarian.

-Cats are obligate carnivores and often do better on a high protein, low carbohydrate diet for weight loss.
-For many cats, a canned prescription therapeutic diet fed up to 4 to 6 times daily is recommended.
+Cats are obligate carnivores and often do better on a high-protein, low-carbohydrate diet for weight loss.
+For many cats, a canned prescription therapeutic diet fed up to 3 to 6 times daily is recommended.

 Do not use a manual gravity-dispensed self-feeder.
 While this seems obvious, these types of “auto-feeders” are nothing more than unlimited food dispensers.
-The same rule applies to community food bowls or indiscriminate refilling, “Just fill their bowl to the top, honey!”.
+The same rule applies to community food bowls or indiscriminate refilling: “Just fill their bowl to the top, honey!” is a recipe for weight gain in cats.

-Portion control and caloric restriction is the most effective and safe method to help your cat reach a healthy weight.
+Portion control and caloric restriction are the most effective and safe methods to help your cat reach a healthy weight.

 Pet your cat or play with it when it begs for food.
 Many cats will be happy to substitute food for affection, so flip the equation, and you may find that playtime displaces chow-time.